 In 2017, scientist Sehroon Khan and his research team at the World Agroforestry Centre in China, discovered another biodegrading fungus in a landfill in Islamabad, Pakistan.
 It is capable of colonising polyester polyurethane (PU) and breaking it down it into smaller pieces within the span of two months.

-To date, NONE involve tackling the catastrophe with plastic-eating mushrooms.
+However, there is no strategy to tackle the catastrophe with fungi.
 WHY? – when science strongly suggests that this could be a realistic solution.